 Opt for the Fast Ferry to Nusa Penida

-There are two options for ferries to Nusa Penida and Nusa Lembongan – a speedboat or the slow ferry.
-Everyday ferries leave from Sanur and Padang Bai in Bali.
-Sanur is the primary point for tourists wishing to travel vis fast boat to both Nusa Penida and Nusa Lembongan.
+There are two options for ferries to Nusa Penida and Nusa Lembongan – a speedboat or a slow ferry.
+Every day, ferries leave from Sanur and Padang Bai in Bali.
+Sanur is the primary point for tourists traveling via boat to Nusa Penida and Nusa Lembongan.
+You may find the area a bit chaotic once you arrive at Sanur Beach/port.
+There are a lot of tourists, few signs, dodgy boat operators, and annoying touts, which creates a confusing and stressful environment.

-Most of the time was spent in the process of buying and haggling for tickets, waiting for the boat, loading the luggage, taking off, and the boat ride to Nusa Penida.
-Once we arrived in the Nusas we once again and to load everyone off the larger boat into a lorry and get onto the Nusa Penida island.
+Regardless of money, I wouldn’t recommend the slow boat, as even speedboats can take up a large chunk of your day.
+Our speedboat took almost four hours, much longer than the advertised 45-minute boat ride.
+Most of the time was spent buying and haggling for tickets, waiting for the boat, loading the luggage, taking off, and taking the boat ride to Nusa Penida.
+Once we arrived in the Nusas, we once again loaded everyone off the larger boat into a lorry and got onto the Nusa Penida island.

 Pay the Right Price to Nusa Penida

-My advice would be to have a price that you are willing to pay to get to the Nusas and stick to it.
+My advice would be to have a price you are willing to pay to get to the Nusas and stick to it.
 There will be numerous touts and companies trying to quote you for much more to see what they can get.
-If you don’t like the price head to the next stand and see what they will quote you until you’ve exhausted your options.
+If you don’t like the price, head to the next stand and see what they will quote you until you’ve exhausted your options.

 Carry Your Shoes With You

-Most speedboats will collect your shoes before you get on board so that you don’t risk them getting wet.
-They will give your shoes back to you when you arrive at the Nusas.
-Unwilling to part with my Rainbows Sandals, I opted to carry on my flip-flops with me while Cameron surrendered his.
+Most speedboats will collect your shoes before you get on board so you don’t risk getting wet.
+They will return your shoes when you arrive at the Nusas.
+Unwilling to part with my Rainbows Sandals, I carried on my sandals while Cameron surrendered his.
+He later admitted I made the better choice.
+When we arrived at Nusa Penida, it was confusing to locate his shoes, and when we did find them, they were in a mess of shoes and a pile of mud.

 Nusa Penida is more Expensive than Bali